ldutoit/zool-coding-group/nesi_intro/intro.md

 ```
 echo $USER
 ```
-It would take forever to start anyway, lets cancel my jobs
+Anyway, lets cancel this job for now....

 ```
 scancel -u $USER # you can also cancle jobs directly with jobid (i.e. scancel 3546577)
 ```

+and, GOOD LUCK!